HeBinYu666/SplicingEffect/README.md

 The transcript IDs (-i) must match the supplied GTF file.
 The GTF file (-g) provides transcript, exon, CDS, UTR, gene, and protein ID annotations for the selected isoforms.
 The protein FASTA (-f) file provides the corresponding amino acid sequences.
 The domain-coordinate CSV file (-d) provides the protein-domain annotations used for domain comparison and visualization.

-（加几句话或一句话，不要显得太突然，比如：默认条件下，我们预先生成的domain文件是...,所以....）The provided human and mouse domain-coordinate CSV files were built from Ensembl release 110.
-Therefore, the human and mouse examples below use Ensembl release 110 GTF and protein FASTA files so that transcript IDs, protein IDs, genomic coordinates, and domain annotations match each other.
+IsoImpact includes pre-built human and mouse domain-coordinate CSV files under the `data/` directory.
+These files were generated from Ensembl release 110, so the human and mouse examples below use Ensembl release 110 GTF and protein FASTA files to keep transcript IDs, protein IDs, genomic coordinates, and domain annotations consistent.

 ### 2.1 Example usage using human isoforms